spi1618/OpenHands/model-routing-things/evaluate-router/ROUTER_EVALUATION_README.md

 # Analyze router decisions (default: true)
 export ANALYZE_DECISIONS=false

-# Enable random mode instead of router model (default: false)
+# [AT ROUTER LAUNCH TIME, i.e. ON COMPUTE NODE] Enable random mode instead of router model (default: false)
 export RANDOM_MODE=true
 # Note that if running on cluster, RANDOM_MODE needs to be set before launching the router - if it is set after launching the router but before the batch script, then that setting will be ignored